Nicolas Kühn

-Nicolas-Gerrit Kühn (born 1 January 2000) is a German professional footballer who plays as a winger or forward for Italian club Como.
+Nicolas-Gerrit Kühn (born 1 January 2000) is a German professional footballer who plays as a winger or forward for club Borussia Mönchengladbach, on loan from club Como.

 Club career

 Early years

 Born in Wunstorf, Hanover Region, Kühn began playing football at TSV Klein Heidorn and 1.
 FC Wunstorf, before joining the youth academy of FC St. Pauli, where he played for two years.
 In 2011, Kühn moved to Hannover 96, where he joined the U13 team.
 In the 2014–15 season, at the age of 15, he had already made two appearances for their U17 team in the Under 17 Bundesliga.
 For the 2015–16 season, Kühn moved to the U17 team of RB Leipzig, for whom he scored 18 goals in 22 appearances in the Under 17 Bundesliga.
 In the 2016–17 season, the striker scored 6 goals in 13 matches in the Under 17 Bundesliga, but fell out with a high ankle sprain.
 Upon his return for the second half of the season, he was already a part of the team competing in the Under 19 Bundesliga.
 In the 2017–18 season he was permanently moved up to the U19-team, for whom he also competed in the UEFA Youth League, and regularly trained with the first team.